MedVisBonn/bonndit/docs/readme.rst

 Further an average and selection approach is implemented, which reduces the model uncertainty.
 Within these multivectorfields we can apply a probabilistic streamline based tracking approach, which can be filtered afterwards.

-To install it the mkl library from intel has to be installed and the :code:`MKLROOT` has to be set!

 * Free software: GNU General Public License v3
 * Documentation: https://bonndit.readthedocs.io.